cyberman54/ESP32-Paxcounter/README.md

 	2022-01-30T21:16:08Z,12,26[,4102]
 	2022-01-30T21:17:52Z,11,26[,4076]

-If you want to change this please look into src/sdcard.cpp and include/sdcard.h.
+If you want to change this, modify src/sdcard.cpp and include/sdcard.h.

 # Integration into "The Things Stack Community Edition" aka "The Things Stack V3"